realmaster42/EverybodyEditsProtocol/README.md

 > The world description.

 ### <a id="rm-roomVisible">"roomVisible"</a>
-Occurs when the world accessibility is changed.
+Occurs when the world accessibility is toggled.

 `[0] Boolean` Accessible
 > Value indicating whether the world is now accessible by other players.

-___

 ### <a id="rm-saved">"saved"</a>
-Occurs when you successfully saved world.
+Occurs when you saved the world.

 ### <a id="rm-say">"say"</a>
 Occurs when a player sends a chat message.